Black-hole hair from vector dark matter accretion: Solutions

 \subsection{Odd-parity sector}

 We first turn to the field's magnetic polarization.
-Recall that, using the \vsh approach, we reduced the Proca equation to a single \ode for the radial variable $R(r)$, given by Eq. (\ref{eq:odd-par_radial_eq}).
-This equation applies for the entire odd-parity sector.
+Recall that, using the \vsh approach, we reduced the Proca equation to a single \ode for the radial variable $R(r)$ in Eq. (\ref{eq:odd-par_radial_eq}).
+It also applies for the entire odd-parity sector.